WebOrigami/extensions/json-schema/README.md

 ```

 This indicates that the `posts` folder has an additional "property" (a file) whose name `foo` doesn't comply with the expected `.md` file name format.

+The validated `posts.ori` data can then be transformed via other Origami expressions into HTML, feeds, etc.

 ## Options